-The theme of the 60th Young Königswinter Conference will be “In times of radical change, do we need radical new ideas?“.
-The up to 40 participants will discuss the following three topics:
+The theme of the 60th Young Königswinter Conference was “In times of radical change, do we need radical new ideas?“.
+The up to 40 participants discussed the following three topics:

 Old and new alliances, increased competition: do we have to re-think the global architecture?
 What about the post-Brexit relationship between Germany and the UK?